-- 1. Rub roast with pepper and garlic; cut in half and place in a 3-qt. slow cooker.
-Combine the soy sauce, vinegar, Worcestershire sauce and mustard; pour over beef.
-Cover and cook on low for 5-1/2 to 6 hours or until the meat is tender.
+- 1. Rub roast with garlic and pepper; place in a 3-qt. slow cooker.
+Mix soy sauce, vinegar, Worcestershire sauce and mustard; pour over roast.
+Cook, covered, on low until tender, 5-6 hours.

-- 2. Remove roast and keep warm.
+- 2. Remove roast; keep warm.
 Strain cooking juices into a small saucepan; skim fat.
-Combine cornstarch and water until smooth; gradually stir into cooking juices.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
-Serve with beef.
-Yield: 10 servings.
+Mix cornstarch and water until smooth; stir into cooking juices.
+Bring to a boil; cook and stir until thickened, 1-2 minutes.
+Cut roast into slices; serve with gravy.
+Yield: 8 servings.

 Reviews for Sirloin Roast with Gravy